USEPA/USEEIO/import_factors_exio/README.md

 	pip install git+https://github.com/USEPA/fedelemflowlist.git#egg=fedelemflowlist

-If you get the error `git-lfs: command not found` you may need to run the following.
+If you get the error `git-lfs: command not found` you may need to run the following once.
 [Source](https://stackoverflow.com/questions/67395259/git-clone-git-lfs-filter-process-git-lfs-command-not-found)

 	brew install git-lfs
 	git lfs install
 	git lfs install --system

+On a Windows PC, if you get an error installing fedelemflowlist, try deleting the file wiki/Resources/FEDEFLContexts.xlsx to install v1.0.2.
+(FEDEFLContexts.xlsx does not exist in v1.0.2 and after.)
+Also, avoid putting a version number in the esupy and fedelemflowlist commands above so you are getting the latest.
+[See issue](https://github.com/USEPA/fedelemflowlist/issues/162)

 <!--
 If git-lfs not found next time, run the above outsite virtual env.